just-the-docs/just-the-docs/docs/customization.md

 // ...
 ```

-_Note:_ Editing the variables directly in `_sass/support/variables.scss` is not recommended and can cause other dependancies to fail.
+_Note:_ Editing the variables directly in `_sass/support/variables.scss` is not recommended and can cause other dependencies to fail.

 ---